-How can you serve our National Parks?
-Check out our new video about the Volunteers In Parks (VIP) program and how we’re partnering with American Express to get 1 million community members volunteering in our National Parks and public lands.
+How can you serve our national parks?
+Check out our Volunteers In Parks (VIP) program and how we’re partnering with American Express to get 1 million community members volunteering in our national parks and public lands.

 - 2 minutes, 32 seconds